-- Prior to co-op, students will typically have completed: Computer Science I & II; The Mechanics of Programming; Concepts of Computer Systems and Introduction to Computer Science Theory, as well as a Software Engineering course
+The program emphasizes problem-solving, object-oriented programming, documentation and testing, and an approach that includes a careful analysis of design alternatives when solving problems.
+Team and collaborative efforts are encouraged during the student's study.
+Prior to co-op, students will typically have completed: Computer Science I & II; The Mechanics of Programming; Concepts of Computer Systems and Introduction to Computer Science Theory, as well as a Software Engineering course.

-- Largest academic program at RIT, and is accredited by the Computing Accreditation Commission of ABET
+- This is the largest academic program at RIT and is accredited by the Computing Accreditation Commission of ABET

 - Students work in organizations ranging from small start-ups to top Fortune 100 companies, government, public and private entities.